hashicorp/vagrant/website/source/docs/provisioning/salt.html.md

 during provisioning.

 * `run_overstate` - (boolean) Executes `state.over` on
 vagrant up.
 Can be applied to the master only.
 This is superseded by orchestrate.
 Not supported on Windows guest machines.

-* `orchestrations` - (boolean) Executes `state.orchestrate` on
+* `orchestrations` - (array of straings) Executes `state.orchestrate` on
 vagrant up.
 Can be applied to the master only.
 This is superseded by run_overstate.
 Not supported on Windows guest machines.

 ## Output Control